 Jennifer Kirchner, Director of the Danville/Boyle County CVB, will give a history of Constitution Square.

 Following will be tours of the historic buildings and Grayson’s Tavern, home to the Danville Political Club.

-Kentucky’s original 1792 Constitution and the Constitutional Convention Minutes will return to Danville and Constitution Square for a private viewing by the McDowell family descendants.
+Kentucky’s original 1792 Constitution and the Constitutional Convention Minutes will return to Danville and Constitution Square, most likely for the first time since its inception, for a private viewing by the McDowell family descendants.
 After the private viewing, it will be opened to the public for their enjoyment.

 11:00–12:30pm • Lunch on your own in Downtown Danville

 12:30–5:00pm • Lectures: The Life and Times of Samuel McDowell

 with a special presentation on the McDowell Surname DNA Project

 Danville/Boyle County Public Library, Heart of Danville Room

 (Most lectures will be 30-45 minutes, with 10 minute breaks in between; drinks and snacks provided)